SamuelePiredda/kissLIB/README.md

 typedef void (*kiss_write_fn)(kiss_instance_t *kiss, uint8_t *data, size_t length);
 typedef void (*kiss_read_fn)(kiss_instance_t *kiss, uint8_t *buffer, size_t dataLen, size_t *read);
 ```
+Inside the kiss_instance_t structure you will find the pointer to the physical layer handler so that you can use whatever interface to read from and write to.

 This is the struct containing the instance of the kiss communication protocol: the buffer array; buffer size; the current index or current amount of valid data in the buffer; the transmission delay after receiving; write/read callback functions; the current status of the link; context pointer with all the information about the physical layer.